cadadr/configuration/Readme.markdown

 The sound at `candy/bleep.wav` is (C) 2015 pan14, licensed under the [CC0 License].
 Obtained from
 <https://freesound.org/people/pan14/sounds/263133/>.

-The design at `candy/qute.svg`, the Qutebrowser logo, is (C) Florian Bruhin.

 The image at `candy/lagrange.png`, the Lagrange logo, is (C) Jaakko Keränen.